glenleach/glenleach/README.md

 ---
 ## About

-DevOps Practitioner with hands-on experience in cloud automation, CI/CD, and infrastructure as code through the TechWorld with Nana DevOps Bootcamp (October 2022 – July 2025) and personal projects.
+DevOps Practitioner with hands-on experience in automation using Python and shell scripting, cloud automation, CI/CD with Jenkins, and infrastructure as code.
+Experienced in container orchestration with Kubernetes, configuration management with Ansible, and building infrastructure with Terraform.
 Strong foundation in enterprise IT operations, now focused on delivering value as a DevOps Engineer.
-Skilled in Terraform, Jenkins, Git, AWS, Ansible, Prometheus, Python, Yaml, bash,  EKS, Kubernettes, Node.js, Maven, and Gradle.

 ---